philippe-leonhardt-cko/checkout-net-library/README.md

 ## Debug Mode

 If you enable the debug mode the HttpRequests and HttpResponses will be logged to console.
 Set this option to `false` when going Live.
 Default is `false`.

 ---
+## Build

+To build the library for the sources, it requires .NET Framework 4.6.1 or later.

+---
 ## Tests